Skip to content

 Alison also suggested a number of useful resources:

-What’s possible for my child?
+What is possible for my child?

 There are now three drug treatments funded by the NHS for SMA, though not all are options for all children.
-Current eligibility criteria have been agreed by the UK regulatory authorities, based on assessments of safety, clinical and cost-effectiveness.

 Though SMA affects each child differently and responses to treatment vary, it is widely agreed that for all three treatments, the earlier they are given, the better the potential outcomes.
-But children do have to be well enough to start (or continue) treatment, which may mean a delay, pause, alternative option or stopping if risks outweigh potential benefits.
+But children do have to be well enough to start (or continue) treatment.
+This may mean a delay, pause, alternative option or stopping if risks outweigh potential benefits.
 Your child’s team will talk with you about the different treatments, whether or not your child is eligible, and the potential risks and benefits for your child.

 A family experience of receiving treatment